-The appraisal is ordered by your lender to substantiate for the lender that the home is valued the price you agreed to pay and that home meets the loan guidelines.
+The appraisal is ordered by your lender to substantiate for the lender that the home is valued at the price you agreed to pay and that home meets the loan guidelines.
 Typically the lender reaches out directly to the listing broker to visit the property.
 Once the appraisal gets turned in to your lender, you lender should let you know if the appraisal price is at or above your sales price and it meets the loan guidelines.
 You can get a pretty good idea about loan guidelines are ok as long as the home does not have:

 - Peeling paint on the outside.